Grain Free Dog Food Linked to Heart Disease

 “In July of 2018, the Food and Drug Administration (FDA) announced an investigation of grain-free, dog food diets and a common type of canine heart disease (DCM).” – Cardiac Care for Pets

-Veterinarians are now noticing that since the Grain-Free dog food Boom, dog breeds that weren’t susceptible to DCM are now getting the disease!
+But, here is the problem with Grain-Free Dog Food: Veterinarians are now noticing that since the Grain-Free Dog Food Boom, dog breeds that weren’t susceptible to DCM are now getting the disease!

 If your dog doesn’t have a clinical reason (ex: food allergies, GI issues) for use of a limited ingredient dog food diet, it is suggested to use alternative diets instead.
 The best way you can be sure your dog is getting a well-balanced diet is to research your dog food’s manufacturer.

-Be sure that your dog food manufacturer has good nutritional expertise and excellent quality control.
-Search for companies that employ a qualified nutritionist.
+Make sure that your dog food manufacturer has good nutritional expertise and excellent quality control.
+Search for companies that actually have a qualified nutritionist working for their company.
 The right qualifications should include a Ph.D. in animal nutrition or board-certification by the American College of Veterinary Nutrition.

 Changing your dog’s diet to a food that is made by a well-known company that contains quality ingredients: chicken, beef, rice, etc.. (instead of meat “by-products”).